rocicorp/diff-server/doc/design.md

 This applies to all kinds of complex data structures like geoindices, text indices, etc.

-## Cases that do not work automatically
+## Cases that are a little tougher

 ### Arbitrary sequence manipulation

-Arbitrary sequence manipulation is not nicely addressed by Replicant as proposed above:
+Arbitrary sequence manipulation is not automatically addressed by serializing transactions.
+Consider:

 ```js
 function moveTodoItem(itemID, newIdx) {